 Before a new treatment can be made available to the public, clinical trials must be conducted to evaluate the safety and effectiveness of an investigational drug.

 Nuvation Bio is conducting clinical trials in multiple oncology indications.
 Learn more about these ongoing studies by visiting ClinicalTrials.gov.

 Phase 1/2 Study of NUV-868 as a monotherapy and in combination with olaparib or enzalutamide in multiple tumor types (NUV-868-01)

 We are currently treating patients with advanced solid tumors in a Phase 1 monotherapy, dose escalation study.
 We are also enrolling a Phase 1b dose escalation study of NUV-868 in combination with olaparib for the treatment of patients with ovarian, pancreatic, metastatic castration-resistant prostate, triple negative breast cancers and other solid tumors, and of NUV-868 in combination with enzalutamide for the treatment of patients with metastatic castration-resistant prostate cancer (mCRPC).
 The Phase 1b study will be followed by a Phase 2b study to further explore safety and efficacy once the recommended Phase 2 combination dose is determined.
-We also plan to initiate a Phase 2 monotherapy study will also be initiated in mCRPC patients as well to further explore safety and efficacy.
+We also plan to initiate a Phase 2 monotherapy study in patients with mCRPC to further explore the safety and efficacy of NUV-868.
 Learn more about this clinical trial here.

 ClinicalTrials.gov Identifier: NCT05252390